LoveToCommit/vexss-spring/README.md

 Select * Data Architecture radio button and enter search string like "database support"

 ## TEST RESULTS
 The current build is a prototype and main focus is on wiring up Elasticsearch and iterating the JSON data model.
-The results will show stuff from other knowledge base categories if it does a keyword match right now, even it pushes the most relevant result to the top.
+The results will show stuff from other knowledge base categories if it does a keyword match right now, even if it pushes the most relevant result to the top.
 I have experimented with various search boost settings in the past, so will re-introduce those tests to this version to fine-tune the results and utilise more fields from the JSON data model that are intended filter out the most accurate answer.

 ## FAQ
 ### 1. Why do you have Query Topic Variants defined?